What is Productivity?

 And by doing that we generate anxiety and fear.
 Which was not the intended outcome.

-Our mission statement proclaims ‘trusted to achieve excellence’ not ‘designed to deliver mediocrity’.
+Our mission statement proclaims ‘trusted to achieve excellence’ rather than ‘designed to deliver mediocrity’.

 But mediocrity is what the evidence says we are delivering.
-Just good enough to avoid a smack from the Regulators.
+Just good enough to avoid a smack.

 And if we are honest with ourselves then we are forced to conclude that: